Skip to main content

 • Not always cheaper: Depending on your loan terms, you might not save money at all.

-How to consolidate debt
+How to consolidate your debt

-One of the most common is through a personal loan.
+One of the most common ways to consolidate debt is through a personal loan.
 You borrow a lump sum large enough to pay off your existing debts, then repay that loan over time at a fixed interest rate.
 This approach makes sense if your credit score qualifies you for a better interest rate than what you’re currently paying on your credit cards.
 It also gives you a clear end date for being debt-free.

-Another option is a balance transfer credit card.
+Another option for debt consolidation is a balance transfer credit card.
 These cards often come with low or 0% introductory interest rates for a limited period (usually between six and 18 months).
 By transferring your high-interest balances onto this card, you can focus on paying down the principal instead of interest charges.
 The catch is timing: you’ll need to pay off as much as possible before the promotional rate expires, or you risk ending up right back where you started.

 If neither of those fits, homeowners could look into a home equity loan or line of credit.
 These options use your home as collateral and can offer lower interest rates, but missed payments can put your property at risk.